 A=100-90 Note: a "C" or better is required for continuing to the B=89-80 next Spanish course at South Plains College.
-After C=79-70 successfully passing SPAN 1412, your next course will be D=69-60 SPAN 2311.
+After Successfully passing SPAN 1411, your next course will be D=69-60 SPAN 1412.
 F=59 - below Attendance Policy: Attendance in this class is mandatory.
 Students with more than four absences will be dropped from the class with either an F or an X without further warning.
 Contacting your Instructor- Please feel free to contact me if you have questions or concerns about your progress in this class.
 Please let me know in advance if you will have to miss class.
 Arrangements may be made to turn in your assignments early.
-You may contact me at 806.716.4029, or via e-mail at: wlangehennig@southplainscollege.edu South Plains College Arts and Sciences Division Communication Department Spanish 1412- Spring 2017 (.328) M/W/F 8:00-8:55---Kingdom Preparatory Academy Prof. Wayne Langehennig SPC--Reese Center Bldg.
-8- office 826-B (806) 716-4029 wlangehennig@southplainscollege.edu Reese Office Hours: M/W-10:00-11:00; 12:40-1:00; T/TH-8:30-9:00; 10:40-11:00; 12:40-1:00; 2:15-3:00; F-by appointment.
-SOUTH PLAINS COLLEGE IMPROVES EACH STUDENT'S LIFE Required Materials: Arriba-Comunicación y Cultura, 6th edition-2015 release MySpanishlab, (online component--purchase access)--Course ID- CRSKLUQ-512015 El secuestro by Arturo de Rosa (reader) Spanish/English Dictionary and Spanish verb book (recommended) Course Description: SPAN 1412 (4:3:3).
-Continued development of basic Spanish language skills in listening, speaking, reading and writing within a cultural framework.
-Students acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the high beginner to low intermediate level.
-Semester Hours: 4, Lecture Hours: 3, Lab Hours: 3.
-Pre-requisite: at least two years of high school Spanish, or Beginning Spanish I with a "C" or better.
-Note: Credit will not be given for both SPAN 1412 and SPAN 1305.
+You may contact me at 806.716.4029, or via e-mail at: wlangehennig@southplainscollege.edu South Plains College Arts and Sciences Division Communication Department Spanish 1411- Spring 2018 (.201) T/TH 9:00-10:40---RC-Bldg.
+8-Rm 830B Prof. Wayne Langehennig SPC--Reese Center Bldg.
+8- office 826-B (806) 716-4029 wlangehennig@southplainscollege.edu Reese Office Hours: M/W-12:00-1:00; 2:15-3:00 T/TH-8:30-9:00; 10:40-11:00; 12:40-1:00; 2:40-3:00; F-by appointment SOUTH PLAINS COLLEGE IMPROVES EACH STUDENT'S LIFE Required Materials: Arriba-Comunicación y Cultura, 6th edition-2015 release MySpanishlab, (online component--purchase access)--Course ID- CRSKLC7-612375 Spanish/English Dictionary and Spanish verb book (recommended) Course Description: SPAN 1411 (4:3:3).
+This course is specifically designed for beginning Spanish students.
+The course includes a study of basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
+Students will acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the beginner level.
+Semester Hours: 4; Lecture Hours: 3; Lab Hours: 3.
+Pre-requisite: none.
+Students with two or more years of high school Spanish or significant Spanish-speaking background will be enrolled in SPAN 1412.
 Additional Information: